PiotrNap/piotr-website-v1/README.md

-This is my personal website build with Gatsby.
+This is my personal website built with Gatsby.

 ---